Transport in Hamburg: History

 On 31 October 1839, the first horse-drawn bus line served a scheduled route from Hamburg to the then Danish Altona.
 In 1866, the Hamburg tramway network was opened.
 Initially, it was operated with horsecar trams.
 In 1894, Hamburg's first electric tram served Meßberg - Lombardsbrücke - Landungsbrücken - Zollkanal - Meßberg.

 In 1906, the Hamburg Hauptbahnhof was built and the rail lines—like the Rollbahn line—were expanded into the city centre, and in 1910 a hall for the air traffic with zeppelins was built in Fuhlsbüttel.
 1911, the first tunnel under a river in continental Europe was finished, and Benzindroschken (gasoline-run vehicles) were allowed on Hamburg's streets.

 In 1912, the port of Hamburg provided 64 km moorings for more than 15,000 seagoing vessels, arriving in Hamburg.
-The Hamburger Hochbahn was founded in 1911, and the first metro trains ran on the circle line in 1912.
+The Hamburger Hochbahn (HHA) was founded in 1911, and the first metro trains ran on the circle line in 1912.

-The Hamburger Verkehrsverbund was founded on 29 November 1965 with the four initial partners the Hamburger Hochbahn AG, the Deutsche Bundesbahn, the HADAG Seetouristik und Fährdienst AG and Verkehrsbetriebe Hamburg-Holstein (VHH).
-On 30 September 1978, after 84 years of service, the last tram served line no. 2 from Rathausmarkt to Schnelsen.
+The Hamburger Verkehrsverbund (HVV) was founded on 29 November 1965 with the four initial partners the Hamburger Hochbahn AG (HHA), the Deutsche Bundesbahn, the HADAG Seetouristik und Fährdienst AG and Verkehrsbetriebe Hamburg-Holstein AG (VHH).
+On 1 October 1978, after 84 years of service, the last tram served line no. 2 from Rathausmarkt to Schnelsen.